gagocarrilloedgar/HEAT-COND-1D/README.md

 # HEAT-COND-1D
 ------------------------------------------------------------------------------
-Heat conduction on 1D trhough a circular fin using GAUSS-SEIDEL method Currently it is working  for beta=1 & beta =0.5 not for beta =0.
+Heat conduction on 1D trhough a circular fin using GAUSS-SEIDEL method Currently it is working  for beta=1, not beta =0.5 or beta =0.
 --------------------------------------------------------------------
 METHOD:
 -1D